 Yes.
 Our goal is to deliver threat intelligence to you, so that you can take action.
 Once you have been made aware of the intelligence, we have absolutely no reason to continue storing your email.
 Please use our contact page if you are interested in taking this option.

 Why have I discovered my email on a website that I have never used?

 While we try our best to validate the integrity of a breach, it is almost impossible to verify that the contents have not been fabricated or modified.
 Perhaps somebody used your email to sign up to the website in question, the chances of this could be relatively high.
 There are billions of users that are active on the internet, and almost all have signed up to a service or website that requires an email account.

 How do I know that you're not harvesting my email for phishing attacks or spam?

 HIBC was designed to assist and prevent individuals from becoming further victims of cyber crime.
 We aim to do this by delivering the platform that we are offering without any interest in profit in any shape or form.
 We have no intentions to harvest emails and have not built our platform in such a way to do so.
 However, it is virtually impossible for us to prove that these are our real intentions.
 If you are still worried, you should probably avoid using our platform.

-Unfortunately, everything that has been merged into our database has been obtained from the public domain.
-We do not assist or fuel attackers by engaging in the act of selling and purchasing stolen data.
+Everything that has been merged into our database has been obtained from the public domain.